stephenwilley/wemo_hue_control/README.md

 * Doesn't quit.
 Tried using the ouimeaux documented KeyboardInterrupt try/except style but no joy.
 Needs though.
 * It's a bit slow when you turn change the Hue lamps to propagate the change to WeMo.
 Seems like a hub limitation.
 * Tidy up camel case vs underscores everywhere.
+* Create script to do the pyphue connection (in the meantime, just look at the pyphue docs for the wizard)

 ### Prerequisites